shrutiebony/shrutiebony/README.md

 ###  About Me
 I am an AI Systems Engineer focused on building intelligent, scalable systems that combine **Agentic AI, Knowledge Graphs, and Network Science**

-I am passionate about building AI systems that move beyond individual models, systems that understand relationships, reason over structured data, and help organizations make better decisions.
+I build AI systems that can reason over enterprise knowledge, discover tools, and automate complex workflows: combining Agentic AI, MCP, RAG, Knowledge Graphs, and Network Intelligence.

 At Cisco Webex, I worked on an **Agentic AI system using MCP (Model Context Protocol) and RAG**, enabling AI agents to dynamically discover, invoke, and orchestrate enterprise APIs to generate context-aware responses.

-Previously at Tech Mahindra (BT Group), I built enterprise knowledge graph and network intelligence solutions for telecom systems, modeling relationships between network infrastructure, services, applications, and customers to enable dependency analysis, impact assessment, and operational insights.
+Previously at Tech Mahindra (BT Group), I created telecom network intelligence systems by modeling complex relationships between infrastructure, services, and customers using knowledge graphs to enable dependency analysis, impact prediction, and operational decision-making using **Neo4j, Spark, Python, Graph Analytics and Spark**

 I’ve worked on everything from optimizing enterprise code to building **multi-agent AI systems**, and I thrive when solving problems that combine **scalable enterprise systems with AI**.